Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Datasets

 \subsection{Training, validation, and test dataset description}

-The training and validation dataset has been developed using three publicly available (SEE-AI project dataset \cite{yokote2024small}, KID \cite{koulaouzidis2017kid}, and Kvasir-Capsule dataset \cite{smedsrud2021kvasir}) and one private (AIIMS \cite{goel2022dilated}) VCE datasets.
-The training and validation datasets consist of 37,607 and 16,132 VCE frames, respectively, mapped to 10 class labels namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
+The training and validation dataset were developed using three publicly available (SEE-AI project dataset \cite{yokote2024small}, KID \cite{koulaouzidis2017kid}, and Kvasir-Capsule dataset \cite{smedsrud2021kvasir}) and one private (AIIMS \cite{goel2022dilated}) VCE dataset.
+The training and validation datasets consisted of 37,607 and 16,132 VCE frames, respectively, mapped to 10 class labels, namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
 Fig.~\ref{fig:data_vis_1} and Fig.~\ref{fig:data_vis_2} depict the class distribution of the training and validation as per the source datasets.
-The source datasets in the training and validation dataset have ONLY been extracted, cropped, resized, and split for the development of a large dataset in this challenge.
+The source datasets in the training and validation datasets were ONLY extracted, cropped, resized, and split for the development of a large dataset in this challenge.

-The testing dataset has been developed using a high-quality, medically annotated private dataset from the Department of Gastroenterology and HNU, All India Institute of Medical Sciences Delhi, India.
-It consists of 4,385 VCE frames which have been collected from more than 70 patient VCE video with abnormalities namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, and worms.
-The images are de-identified and do not contain any patient information.
+The testing dataset was developed using a high-quality, medically annotated private dataset from the Department of Gastroenterology and HNU, All India Institute of Medical Sciences, Delhi, India.
+It consisted of 4,385 VCE frames, which have been collected from more than 70 patient VCE videos with abnormalities, namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, and worms (see Fig. \ref{fig:test}).
+The images were de-identified and does not contain any patient information.
 The data collection for this AI study was done according to Helsinki declarations.
 It was approved by the Department of Gastroenterology and HNU, All India Institute of Medical Sciences Delhi, India ethics committee (Ref.
 No.: IEC-666/05.08.2022).
-Further it is part of the objectives of the Core Research Grant Project (CRG/2022/001755).
-Upon completion of the challenge, the test set will be open-sourced with its ground truths.
+Further, it is part of the objectives of the Core Research Grant Project (CRG/2022/001755).
+The ground truth labels of the test dataset are now released and updated on Figshare.